 Japanese Meat Cleaver vs. Vegetable Cleaver

 Just in case you’re not familiar with the differences between the two (vegetable cleaver vs meat cleaver), meat cleavers use thicker, more robust blades for tougher jobs like cutting and de-boning meat.
 This is the common use of a Western-style meat cleaver.
 Their job is to crush right through some of the toughest cuts you’ll ever see and obliterate anything in its way.

 While it is possible to find a Japanese-style meat cleaver, it’s actually a very rare find.
 Mostly because Japanese-style knives are not typically that big, thick blade that can fight through anything you throw at it.
 Most would be ruined the first time it nicked a bone because they have very hard, yet brittle blades.

 Japanese-style vegetable cleavers, often called a “Chuka Bocho” cleaver, are much more delicate knives.
-They use high-end steels, thin/sharp blades, and even beautiful Damascus patterns.
+They use high-end steels with a thin, lightweight blade, and even incorporate beautiful Damascus patterns.
 Of course, all that sounds great and it’s perfect for slicing, chopping, and mincing vegetables.
 But, they’re often much to wimpy for cutting large chunks of meat, especially if you encounter any bones.
 It’s not worth ruining your expensive vegetable knife by taking a chance you hit a bone.

 To make sure you understand what your knife can and cannot do, we always suggest following the manufacturer’s recommendations and warnings.
 They know best what it’s capable of after all the factory testing they likely do before releasing a new knife model.
 This is especially true when you’re considering cutting through bone.